-Best Acoustic Panels for Walls: What to Buy and Why
+Best Acoustic Panels for Walls in Australia: What to Buy and Why

-Most good acoustic wall panels have an NRC between 0.8 and 0.95.
+Most residential acoustic wall panels have an NRC between 0.8 and 0.95, balancing absorption and maintaining natural room ambience.
+Higher NRC means more sound is absorbed across frequencies.

 Shop Acoustic Panels Now